akshiv/phys408FourierOptics/LabNoteBook.md

 ### Character Recognition:

 In todays experiments we placed a sheet of grid paper onto the image plane to be able to see the difference in skew that the camera has on the image plane.
-This is because the camera views the First we set up the optical rail as follows to view the NOZON object in the image plane:
+This is because the camera views the image plane at an angle and so the bottom of the field of view is smaller than the top.
+First we set up the optical rail as follows to view the NOZON object in the image plane:
 - **Experimental set-up:**
 - Collimating Lens
 - NOZON aperture in object plane